What You Will Learn in This Article

 The green banana flour in these no-bake cookies makes them prebiotic.
 These cookies are simple, delicious, and low in sugar.

-My go-to is FIber RS, one of our latest additions in the store.
+My go-to is FIber RS, found here, one of our latest additions in the store.

-Take 10 grams (approx. one scoop) per day, or as directed by your health care practitioner.
-Best if mixed into a liquid using a blender or shaker bottle.
+Take 10 grams (approx. one scoop) per day, or as directed by your healthcare practitioner.
+It’s best if mixed into a liquid using a blender or shaker bottle.
 Due to the nature of resistant starch, consider starting with a smaller dose and titrating up to a full serving depending on tolerance.